Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 More importantly, there are items you rarely use that take up time and space in your life.
 This stuff sometimes takes the form of commitments we have made.

-When this stuff does not add value to your life it is ok to cut it.
-Why do we hold on to stuff like those useless timeshare nightmares for so long?
+When this stuff does not add value to your life, it is ok to cut it.
+Why do we hold on to things like those useless timeshare nightmares for so long?

-We hesitate to cut obvious burdens in our life because we believe they have a monetary value.
+We hesitate to cut obvious burdens in our lives because we believe they have a monetary value.

 Some of this stuff can find a better home where it would be loved, used, and add value to lives.
 Some young people would love and use that old car you have in the garage.